How To Design Event Name Badges (that don’t suck)

 Credit: EvenSix

 Balance is essential in design, ensuring all elements on your name badge are visually harmonious.
 There are two main types of balance: symmetrical and asymmetrical.
-Symmetrical balance involves mirroring elements on either side of a central line, creating a formal look.
+Symmetrical balance involves mirroring elements on either side of a central line, creating a formal, orderly look.
 Asymmetrical balance uses differing elements that complement each other, offering a more dynamic visual experience.
+Both approaches can work – it depends on your event’s vibe (a government seminar might favour symmetry, while a creative industry meetup might embrace asymmetry).

 Distribute text, graphics, and blank space evenly across the badge.
 Avoid overcrowding one area with too much information, which can make the badge look cluttered.
-Balancing your design enhances readability and makes your name badges more visually appealing, contributing to a polished look for your event.
+For instance, don’t shove logos, names, and scanning codes all at the bottom; give each its space.
+Balancing your design enhances readability and makes your name badges more visually appealing, contributing to a polished impression for your event.

 Conference name badge design